-General information on the Act was discussed during the weekly management meeting for the project team to raise awareness that risks need to be identified in the procurement process.
-In addition, one employee attended an information webinar on the requirements of mapping the supply chain and tools available.
+General information on the Act is discussed periodically during the weekly management meeting for the project team to raise awareness that risks need to be identified in the procurement process.

 7. Assessing the Effectiveness of Our Approach

 The governance policies of Critical Element detail the oversight responsibilities of its Environmental & Social Responsibility Committee.
 The committee's role is to assess environmental and social policies, strategies, programs and performance and provide recommendations to the Board of Directors, which includes a regular review of the Corporation's policies and procedures related to forced labour and child labour.